sepidsoroush/Mini-Shop/README.md

 ## Components
 > **Warning**
-> This is work in progress.
+> This is a work in progress.
 I'm building this in public.

 - [ ] User Authentication
 - [ ] Checkout process